Davie Village

 Davie Village (also known as Davie District or simply Davie Street) is a neighbourhood in the West End of Vancouver, British Columbia, Canada.
 It is the home of the city's LGBT subculture, and, as such, is often considered a gay village, or gaybourhood.
 Davie Village is centred on Davie Street and roughly includes the area between Burrard and Jervis streets.
 Davie Street—and, by extension, the Village—is named in honour of A.E.B.
 Davie, eighth Premier of British Columbia from 1887 to 1889; A.E.B's brother Theodore was also Premier, from 1892 to 1895.

 Overview

 Along Davie Street are a variety of shops, restaurants, services, and hotels catering to a variety of customers, in addition to private residences.
-The business with the most notoriety is Little Sister's Book and Art Emporium ("Little Sister's"), a gay and lesbian bookstore, because of its ongoing legal battles with Canada Customs that have received extensive national media coverage.
-Many businesses and residents along Davie Street and in the West End generally also fly rainbow flags as a symbol of gay pride, and many of the covered bus stop benches and garbage cans along Davie Street are painted bright pink.
+One notorious business on the street is Little Sister's Book and Art Emporium (aka "Little Sister's"), a gay and lesbian bookstore.
+It experienced numerous legal battles with Canada Customs, which received extensive national media coverage.
+Many businesses and residents along Davie Street and in the West End fly rainbow flags as a symbol of gay pride, and many of the covered bus stop benches and garbage cans along Davie Street are painted bright pink.